michael105/rinit/README.md

 I'm using this init however myself for more than one year.

-I guess, I'm finish this when I'm happy with the minimal linux system I'm working at.
+I guess, I finish this when I'm happy with the minimal linux system I'm working at.

-Might currently only compile with gcc 9.3.
-Other versions not tested by me.
+Might currently only compile with gcc 9.3 or clang 11.0.
+Only gcc 9.3 (Gentoo) has been tested by me.

 #### A minimal init.